 Course Duration60 Weeks

-Students enrolling for this course on ipassio can be sure that they receive individual attention from the teacher, as the class strength is limited to 1 or 2 students.
+Students enrolling for this long term course on ipassio can be sure that they receive individual attention from the teacher, as the class strength is limited to 2 students.
 It also gives teachers the opportunity, to gauge their students progress in depth and make changes whenever and wherever required, to ensure the student gets the maximum out of this course.
-Since this course is detailed, students get the advantage of learning intricate details about this art form.
+Since, long term courses are detailed, students get the advantage of learning intricate details about this art form.
 The limited strength of the class also ensures that there is a strong bond between the students and their teacher clearing out any inhibitions that the student might have.
 The sustained guidance available from the teacher ensures that the student does not deviate from set goals or targets.
 Learning from a revered, experienced exponent of this art form, through the long duration of this course, keeps the student inspired and motivated to achieve more.